thevickypedia/pyfilebrowser/docs/README.md

 > :bulb:&nbsp;&nbsp;Object level instantiation might be complex for configuration settings.
 So it is better to use `.env` files instead.

 ## Linting
-`pre-commit` will ensure linting, run pytest, generate runbook & release notes, and validate hyperlinks in ALL markdown files (including Wiki pages)
+`pre-commit` will ensure linting, and generate runbook

 **Requirement**
 ```shell